kesselborn/nextcloud-koreader-companion/README.md

 - **No guarantees**: The app is provided as-is without warranty
 - **Limited support**: I may not be able to provide extensive support or handle feature requests
 - **Personal focus**: Development priorities are based on my own needs
+- kesselborn fork: **all AI generated commits, not (yet) manually reviewed, don't use on public instances**

 Feel free to use, fork, or contribute, but please understand the limitations.